← Essays

 But when two itinerant hermits meet on the road: "what joy and what happiness there is in this meeting of two solitary travellers!"
 The joy has nothing in common with the intoxication of collectivity.
 "It is the joy of responsibility encountering the same responsibility, which together share and alleviate the responsibility of a third," the Master who said of his earthly life: "Foxes have holes, and birds of the air have nests; but the Son of Man has nowhere to lay his head."

 The Hermit walks.
 Neither deep in meditation nor engaged in practical action.
 A third state.
 "It is the heart where contemplation and action are united, where knowledge becomes will and where will becomes knowledge."
-The heart does not forget all contemplation when it acts, and does not suppress all action when it contemplates.
-"It is the heart which is simultaneously active and contemplative, untiringly and unceasingly.
+Tomberg circles back to the same organ: "It is the heart which is simultaneously active and contemplative, untiringly and unceasingly.
 It walks day and night."

 The Magician's concentration prepares this organ.
 The Hermit exercises it.
-No external process, no machine, no quantity of information can replace it.
+Nothing external can replace it.
 It is an organ of presence.

 V. The Serpent's Promise and the Scientific Creed